marasco/gitbook-wpr-tournated/README.md

 ---
 description: >-
-  Welcome! we are here to explain you how to use this document and steps to manage your tournaments in  this platform.
+  Welcome! we are here to explain you how to use the Tournament Management Software (TMS).
 ---

 # Introduction